GrammaticalFramework/gf-ud/doc/patterns.md

 9	crate	crate	NOUN	NN	Number=Sing	6	obl	6:obl:to	SpaceAfter=No
 ```
 `pattern-replace`: Replace or delete subtrees that satisfy a certain pattern, or flatten trees below a given depth.
-The complete syntax is given in the `gfud` help message.
 The nodes of the resulting trees are renumbered so that they are still valid dependency trees.
-The matching or replacement pattern can also be read from a file with the `-f` option, which is a good practice in particulat with complex replacement patterns collected under a `CHANGES` list.
+The matching or replacement pattern can also be read from a file with the `-f` option, which is a good practice in particulat with complex replacement patterns collected under a `CHANGES` or `COMPOSE` list.
 Here is an example looking for main arguments of predication, from file `grammars/predicates.hst` (the suffix hst refers to "Haskell term"):
 ```
 COMPOSE [